amlt-by-coinfirm/AMLT-Report-oracle/docs/BaseAMLOracle.md

 - non-custodial logic,
 - AML Status handling logic, and
 - fee handling.
-We follow modern OpenZeppelin design pattern on contract encapsulation, that's why we are using mainly `private` state variables with `internal` setters and getters.
+We follow the modern OpenZeppelin design pattern on contract encapsulation, that's why we are using mainly `private` state variables with `internal` setters and getters.
 We also implement our own design pattern where client smart contract